codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

     -   If the `Component(s)` field in the Jira issue is empty, or none of the components exist in Pulse as a system, Pulse creates an incident and associates it with the system `_unknown_`.

--   The incident creation date is the timestamp when the Jira issue was created.

--   The incident resolution date is the timestamp when the Jira issue was last updated to a `Done` status.
+-   The incident creation date is the timestamp when the Jira issue was created, while the incident resolution date is the timestamp when the Jira issue was last updated to a `Done` status.

 -   Pulse creates new incidents when the following updates are performed in Jira: